Skip to main content

 2. Run an analysis: In the Views section, click on sales_by_brand, then click “Run” to execute the query.

 ✅ You should see the exact same result that you saw earlier in VS Code.
-For a complete guide to the Explorer interface, see the Data Explorer documentation →
+For a complete guide to the Explorer interface, see the Explorer documentation →

 Create a Nested Query